pykale/transparentML/_sources/09-pca-clustering/overview.md

-# Dimension reduction and clustering
+# Principal component analysis and clustering
 <!-- # Principal Component Analysis & $K$-Means Clustering -->

 <!-- Capitalise initials.
 As compact as possible, prefer ONE line. -->